UFC Fight Night: Waterson vs. Hill: Predictions & Analysis

 A few statistical edges stand out.
 Quarantillo throws significantly more leather — a 2.5 sig. strike per minute gap.
 Quarantillo is far more active with takedowns, averaging 0.5 more per 15 minutes.
 Nelson has tighter striking defense, making opponents miss more often.

-**The Pick: Billy Quarantillo over Kyle Nelson.** We're leaning Quarantillo here at 67%, a solid but not overwhelming edge.
-The market implies 72% for Quarantillo, but our model sees only 67%.
-That 4-point gap favoring Nelson is worth watching.
+The Pick: Billy Quarantillo over Kyle Nelson.
+We're leaning Quarantillo here at 75%, a solid but not overwhelming edge.
+Notably, the betting market has Quarantillo at 72% implied while our model sees 75% — a 3-point disagreement that could signal value.

 Sijara Eubanks vs Julia Avila